Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 ---

 ## 🚧 In Development
-- Switch for Core/Laser mining sequence
-- Commands to toggle primary/secondary fire button
+- Switch to allow selecting primary/secondary fire button for firegroups

 ---